morphognosis/NestingBirds/src/main/mona/Readme.txt

 Nesting birds with the Mona neural network.

+Mona version:

-Mona 6.0 includes an implemenation of place neurons, in the form of specialized motor neurons, which allow improved spatial navigation.
+6.0 An implemenation of place neurons in the form of specialized motor neurons
+    that enhance spatial navigation.
+Place motors incorporate macro-responses that navigate to a specific location in the environment.
+6.1 Sensor discrimination of features that are important to responses.
+These are
+    incorporated in receptors that are initialized by results from external discrimination processes, such as pre-training the environment with a multi-layer perceptron.

 To build: